 A central goal of Alaska NSF EPSCoR's current research project is to provide Alaskans with the tools to make informed decisions to help adapt to changing environments.
-To that end, EPSCoR took the lead in constructing "Decision Theater North (DTN)," a new visualization facility designed to facilitate dialogue and decision-making by agencies, industry, communities and academia.
+To that end, EPSCoR took the lead in constructing DTN, a visualization facility on the UAF campus designed to facilitate dialogue and decision-making by agencies, industry, communities and academia.

 DTN consists of a bank of high-definition monitors providing upwards of 60 million pixels of resolution, connected directly to UAF high-performance computing and storage.
 The theater, which was funded by UAF and Alaska NSF EPSCoR, is based on similar spaces at Arizona State University and at the McCain Institute in Washington, D.C.
 In addition to the seven 75-inch screens ringing its conference table, it also features audio, a videoconference system, high-speed wi-fi, dedicated memory and a 10-gig link to UAF, and is configurable to serve as either a conference room or as a theater.
 Users can display the dynamics of a problem, and the effects of policy options, in a clear and compelling manner – thus helping people to develop the best approaches and solutions.

 The versatile space opened in 2016 and has been used for dozens of seminars, webinars, trainings, meetings and thesis defenses.
 It was on display at Arctic Science Summit Week in 2016 and Week of the Arctic a year later, and in May it displayed the winners of an EPSCoR-sponsored visualization contest at its first-ever First Friday.
 The Federal Emergency Management Agency brought in 35 people from different agencies to the theater for a disaster simulation, and the American Red Cross has used it for four “Mapathons” in which participants contribute content to the Open Street Maps database to aid humanitarian responders.